Neural Koopman prior for data assimilation: Experiments on real Sentinel-2 time series

 where $p$ is the known pseudo-period of one year, we use the notation $t\%p$ for the remainder of the Euclidean division of $t$ by $p$, and $S_t$ is the temporal smoothness prior.
 This method, which we call "periodic interpolation", is a strong baseline since it explicitly leverages the physical knowledge of the pseudo-period of the data.
 Yet, even if it was not trained on this data but only fine-tuned on it, our model has better results, as can be seen quantitatively in table~\ref{InterpolationTable} and for a particular pixel of the forest of Orléans on figure~\ref{fig:interpolation_Orléans}.
 We show in the table the mean and standard deviation of the mean squared errors over 20 randomly computed masks.

-Since the baseline method obtains much better results on Fontainebleau than on Orléans, the former seems to be easier to interpolate, yet the gap between this method and ours is bigger on this area since it is closer to the training data.
+Since the baseline method obtains much better results on Fontainebleau than on Orléans, the former seems to be easier to interpolate, yet the gap between this method and ours is bigger on the Orléans area since it is closer to our model's training data.